Last Updated On November 27th, 2020

 If you are not sure which to go for, take a look at your hedge and see how thick the branches are at the length you wish to maintain.
 This will give you an idea of how wide a gap between the teeth is best for your needs.

-Every one of the best hedge trimmers we listed would make a great option for most domestic gardens.
-We have labelled the best cordless hedge trimmer and the best hedge trimmer to name a few.
-But the Bosch Hedgecutter AHS 70-34 really impressed us and therefore must be crowned our overall winner.
+Every one of the best hedge trimmer options we listed would make a great choice for most domestic gardens.
+But the Makita DUH523Z really impressed us and therefore must be crowned our overall winner.